…a dual-narrative, multi-generational saga.

 Brooklyn, NY 1963

 The Gravetti funeral business is at a crossroads of survival and demise during a year mired in racism and the Kennedy assassination.

 Buono Gravetti (at 42 y/o)

 A beaten, guilt-ridden man closer to the end than any beginning.
 Luca’s dementia is worsening, and his funeral home is on the brink of extinction.
-In and out of reality, he spends more and more time in the funeral home’s attic where old photos of his past consume his thoughts.
+In and out of reality, he spends more and more time in the attic where old photos of his past consume his thoughts in comfort and woe.
 When an infamous event triggers one last memory in him, he sets off on a journey of redemption, attempting to fulfill a promise made and long abandoned.